Zhang Yuan (director): Feature films

 After East Palace, West Palace, Zhang's style began to shift away from documentary-like neo-realist dramas to more conventionally filmed features.
-1999's Seventeen Years, a family drama and also the first Chinese film with approval to shoot inside a Chinese prison, nevertheless proved a significant international success winning the Best Director award at the Venice Film Festival.
-2002–2003 continued to see Zhang approaching more commercially viable works as well as his most prolific period yet, directing three films in the course of a year.
+1999's Seventeen Years, a family drama and also the first Chinese film with approval to shoot inside a Chinese prison, proved a significant international success winning the Best Director award at the Venice Film Festival.
+2002–2003 saw Zhang approaching more commercially viable works in his most prolific period yet, directing three films in the course of a year.
 The cinematic version of the Communist opera Jiang Jie, the celebrity-helmed romantic mystery Green Tea, and the romantic drama I Love You were successful, if a far cry from his earlier "underground" works.
 In 2006, he directed Little Red Flowers, based on writer and Chinese cultural icon Wang Shuo's semi-autobiographical novel It Could Be Beautiful.
 The film garnered a CICAE award at the 2006 Berlin Film Festival.